Agriculture Design System

 };

-File upload is used in forms to enable users to upload files they need.
-There are 2 ways to upload – via drag and drop or file selection via search.
+File upload is used in forms to enable users to upload files.
+Unlike File input it can be used to upload multiple files, restrict the number, types and size of files, plus much more.
+There are 2 ways to upload – via drag and drop or by browsing the device.

 FileUpload is a controlled component.